 Register for the Orientation by calling 650-306-3452.
 Orientation provides general overview of information, resources, and tools.
-If you are unable to attend an inperson orientation, we now have available an Online Orientation option you can access from WebSMART, https:// websmart.smccd.edu You will need to select a placement option prior to class choices.
+If you are unable to attend an in-person orientation, we now have available an Online Orientation option you can access from WebSMART, websmart.smccd.edu You will need to select a placement option prior to class choices.
 See pages 11-12.
+Visit: canadacollege.edu/orientation/index.php

-ATTEND A COUNSELING SESSION (Required) Meet with a counselor to help develop your educational plan and select classes.
-See page 12.
+ATTEND A COUNSELING SESSION (Required)

+Meet with a counselor to help develop your educational plan and select classes.
+See page 12; Visit: canadacollege.edu/counselingcenter/ OTHER STUDENTS

-- Returning Students - · Students transferring from another college or university - Taking Classes for Job Training/Personal Enrichment - Taking Classes to Fulfill Another College's Requirements
+- · Students transferring from another college or university - Taking Classes for Job Training/Personal Enrichment - Taking Classes to Fulfill Another College's Requirements

-MEET WITH A COUNSELOR TO DISCUSS AND/OR CLEAR PREREQUISITE REQUIREMENTS BEFORE REGISTERING FOR CLASSES (As Needed)
+B MEET WITH A COUNSELOR TO DISCUSS AND/OR CLEAR PREREQUISITE REQUIREMENTS BEFORE REGISTERING FOR CLASSES (As Needed)